richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - SD Card should be replaced with SPI Flash or I2C EEPROM on PanL display.
       - Ethernet/WiFi should be replaced with RS485 on PanL display.
+      - Using WiFi is optional but requires ESP32 WiFi add-on module.
       - Button is implemented as GPIO and UART.
 User can choose between the two.
       - RTC library is used to measure time elapsed for performance measurement.